 Environmental Protection and Enhancement: The delivery of transport infrastructure schemes has the potential to adversely affect our natural, built and historic environments, and mitigating these impacts can substantially increase scheme costs.
-However, these challenges are also opportunities to enhance our wider environment, improving local air and water quality, reducing noise and responding to the new requirement to achieve Biodiversity Net Gain, thereby complementing Partners Local Nature Recovery Strategies.
+However, these challenges are also opportunities to

-Compliance with Paris Agreement and Climate Change Act & Scheme Delivery: the requirement for proposed transport infrastructure schemes to demonstrate compliance with the Paris Agreement and no significant effect on climate change is likely to delay or stop the development of schemes which have demonstrated economic and social benefits.
+Compliance with Paris Agreement and Climate Change Act & Scheme Delivery: The requirement for proposed transport infrastructure schemes to demonstrate compliance with the Paris Agreement is likely to delay or stop the development of schemes which have demonstrated economic and social benefits.